kmyhre/valgo/docs/index.md

 ### Features
 Valgo is an election calculator for elections utilising the Sainte-Laguë method, capable of calculating elections based on the number of votes and depending on the preferences of the election administrators.
-* Parties closest to gaining or losing a seat with the current vote distribution are indicated as such
+* Parties closest to gaining or losing a seat with the current vote distribution are indicated as such.
 * As the order of awarded electoral seats are important in Sainte-Laguë style elections, every seat is numbered as it is awarded to a party.
 * Using Sainte-Laguë's modified method, with a first divisor other than 1.0, as among others Norway (1.4) and Sweden (1.2) do, is supported.
 * Valgo supports thousands of parties and seats to be awarded.